Chimpanzee: Language

-Relations with humans
+Human relations

 In culture

-Chimpanzees are rarely represented in African culture, as people find their resemblance to humans discomforting.
-The Gio people of Liberia and the Hemba people of the Congo have created masks of the animals.
+Chimpanzees are rarely represented in African culture, as people find them "too close for comfort".
+The Gio people of Liberia and the Hemba people of the Congo make chimpanzee masks.
 Gio masks are crude and blocky, and worn when teaching young people how not to behave.
 The Hemba masks have a smile that suggests drunken anger, insanity or horror and are worn during rituals at funerals, representing the "awful reality of death".
 The masks may also serve to guard households and protect both human and plant fertility.
 Stories have been told of chimpanzees kidnapping and raping women.

 In Western popular culture, chimpanzees have occasionally been stereotyped as childlike companions, sidekicks or clowns.
 They are especially suited for the latter role on account of their prominent facial features, long limbs and fast movements, which humans often find amusing.
-Accordingly, entertainment acts featuring chimpanzees dressed up as humans with lip-synchronised human voices have been traditional staples of circuses, stage shows and TV shows like Lancelot Link, Secret Chimp (1970-1972) and The Chimp Channel (1999).
+Accordingly, entertainment acts featuring chimpanzees dressed up as humans with lip-synchronised human voices have been traditional staples of circuses, stage shows and TV shows like Lancelot Link, Secret Chimp (1970–1972) and The Chimp Channel (1999).
 From 1926 until 1972, London Zoo, followed by several other zoos around the world, held a chimpanzees' tea party daily, inspiring a long-running series of advertisements for PG Tips tea featuring such a party.
 Animal rights groups have urged a stop to such acts, considering them abusive.

 Chimpanzees in media include Judy on the television series Daktari in the 1960s and Darwin on The Wild Thornberrys in the 1990s.
-In contrast to the fictional depictions of other animals, such as dogs (as in Lassie), dolphins (Flipper), horses (The Black Stallion) or even other great apes (King Kong), chimpanzee characters and actions are rarely relevant to the plot.
+In contrast to the fictional depictions of other animals, such as dogs (as in Lassie), dolphins (Flipper), horses (Black Beauty) or even other great apes (King Kong), chimpanzee characters and actions are rarely relevant to the plot.
 Depictions of chimpanzees as individuals rather than stock characters, and as central rather than incidental to the plot can be found in science fiction.
 Robert A. Heinlein's 1947 short story "Jerry Was a Man" concerns a genetically enhanced chimpanzee suing for better treatment.
 The 1972 film Conquest of the Planet of the Apes, the third sequel of the 1968 film Planet of the Apes, portrays a futuristic revolt of enslaved apes led by the only talking chimpanzee, Caesar, against their human masters.

 As pets

 Chimpanzees have traditionally been kept as pets in a few African villages, especially in the Democratic Republic of Congo.
-In Virunga National Park in the east of the country, the park authorities regularly confiscate chimpanzees from people keeping them as pets.
+In Virunga National Park in the east of the country, the park authorities regularly seize chimpanzees from people keeping them as pets.
 Outside their range, chimpanzees are popular as exotic pets despite their strength and aggression.
-Even where keeping non-human primates as pets is illegal, the exotic pet trade continues to prosper, leading to injuries from attacks.
+Even in places where keeping non-human primates as pets is illegal, the exotic pet trade continues to prosper, leading to injuries from attacks.